ESodja/AOU_R/docs/dataset_build.md

 ---

 # Building a dataset
-The first step (once you've decided your research question!) of any project in the All of Us platform is to choose which data your would like to use.
+The first step (once you've decided your research question!) of any project in the *All of Us* platform is to choose which data your would like to use.
 This is a particularly important step if you are going to use the automated scripts I've put together for this year's institute -- the input data [needs to be in the correct format](/AOU_R/datareqs) or the analyses won't work.

-**I have found an order to do things that I think will help the process go more smoothly,** which I outline below.
+**I have found an order to do things that I think will help the process go more smoothly,** which I've outlined below.
 If you would rather dive in and figure things out, that is up to you.

 ## Before you start
-A few definitions can be helpful to understand what you are doing with the dataset builder:
+A few definitions can be helpful to understand what you are doing with the Dataset Builder:

 > Cohort: a group of people on which a study is run/for whom you have data.

-*When you are using the "Cohort Builder" part of the dataset builder, you are choosing which people you want data for, NOT the data you will actually be using.*
+*When you are using the "Cohort Builder" part of the Dataset Builder, you are choosing which people you want data for, NOT the data you will actually be using.*

 > Concept set: a type of data collected for participants, e.g. a medical measurement, survey answer, or diagnosis.

 ## Building a new workspace
 Each workspace can have several datasets, cohorts, analyses, etc. within them.
-However, each workspace should be focused on a particular goal or associated group of research questions in order for the project to be easily reviewed according to the All of Us policies.
+However, each workspace should be focused on a particular goal or associated group of research questions in order for the project to be easily reviewed according to the *All of Us* policies.
 **Click on "build a new workspace" from your workbench home page, you will be taken to a page where you can name your workspace and provide descriptions about your goals, approaches, and plans for distribution of results.**

 ## Building a dataset